mprzybylak/kafka-streams-workshops/README.md

 # Workshops: Kafka Streams

+The goal of this workshops is to cover important concepts of Kafka Stream library and to "experience" some of those concepts with bunch of simple rather than hard exercises.
+Some parts of Kafka Stream is intentionaly omitted (low level processor API, interactive queries, admin stuff)

 ## General concepts

 Before we will start the real workshops - let's start with some concepts that would be nice to know.